curityio/oauth-agent-node-express/doc/Setup.md

 | OAuth Agent | http://api.example.local:8080/oauth-agent | This acts as a Back End for Front End for SPAs |
 | Curity Identity Server | http://login.example.local:8443 | This will receive a string client secret from the OAuth Agent |

-If you want to update to an HTTPS setup, see the use of OpenSSL certificates in the [Financial-grade OAuth Agent](https://github.com/curityio/oauth-agent-kotlin-spring-fapi).

 ## Build and Run the OAuth Agent

 Run these commands from the root folder and the API will then listen on HTTP over port 8080: